MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-and-monitoring.md

 - Security audit logging and achieving a horizontal security lens across the entire customer Azure estate.

-  - Potential integration with on-premises siem systems such as service now or arcsight.
+  - Potential integration with on-premises SIEM systems such as service now or arcsight.

   - Azure activity logs